gourisabale18/Medical-Billing-System/README.md

 1)POST Request: to create medical bill (/create)
 2)GET Request: to retrieve medical bill (/get)

-Medical-Billing-Upload-System
+##Medical-Billing-Upload-System

 Perform following steps to build and execute this project:

-Install Node.js using following command npm install -g npm
+1)Install Node.js using following command
+npm install -g npm

-To verify version of node and npm , use following command node -v npm -v
+2)To verify version of node and npm , use following command node -v npm -v

-clone the existing project from github repository using commmand git clone https://github.com/gourisabale18/Medical-Billing-System.git
+3)clone the existing project from github repository using commmand git clone https://github.com/gourisabale18/Medical-Billing-System.git

-Install express
+4)Install express
 npm install --save express

-Install Express Middleware
+5)Install Express Middleware
 npm install --save body-parser npm install --save cors

-Run project file billing-api.js using following command: node billing-api.js
+6)Run project file billing-api.js using following command: node billing-api.js

-Install postman from site:
+7)Install postman from site:
 https://www.postman.com/downloads/

-Configure post request and get request as shown in the video on localhost and port no specified in billing-api.js
+8)Configure post request and get request as shown in the video on localhost and port no specified in billing-api.js

-Install jest and supertest for api testing npm install supertest --save-dev npm install --save-dev jest
+9)Install jest and supertest for api testing npm install supertest --save-dev npm install --save-dev jest

-To execute api tests,use command: npx jest
+10)To execute api tests,use command:
+npx jest

+Please refer to the video attached in the solution file